 These companies assess insurance providers based on their overall ability to payout as promised – obviously this is something you need to know before buying.
 An insurance company’s score doesn’t need to be perfect to make their policy a good buy, but it should be high.

-Of course, it takes some legwork to pick the life insurance coverage that you’re most comfortable with.
-And since policies are negotiated individually, no one can direct you straight to the best policy or the best insurer for your needs.
+It takes some legwork to pick the life insurance coverage you’re most comfortable with.
+Because policies are negotiated individually, no one can direct you straight to the best policy or the best insurer for your needs.
 You might have switched companies for your auto or home insurance before to get better rates; you can do the same thing with life insurance.

-There’s a lot of variability out there, but the time you invest researching plans will pay dividends later (literally).
+There’s a lot of variability out there, but the time you invest researching plans will pay dividends later.

 You can compare quotes online or through an independent insurance agent.
 Independent agents can sell products from any insurance company; unlike “captive” agents who work for one company.
 As you compare policies, keep in mind the strength of the company as well as your specific needs.